andrew1007/react-on-images-loaded/README.md

 ## Installation

-The easiest way to use react-on-images-loaded is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/react-on-images-loaded.js` in your page.
-If you use this, make sure you have already included React, and it is available as a global variable.

 ```
 npm install react-on-images-loaded --save
 ```

 ## Usage

 Use `OnImagesLoaded` as a parent container to HTML elements.
-A function call is triggered after all images are fully loaded.
+The function call is triggered after all images are fully loaded.

 ```jsx
 var OnImagesLoaded = require('react-on-images-loaded');